Making the Connection: Physical Activity, Air Pollution, and Asthma in the Urban Environment

 Dr. Stephanie Lovinsky-Desir is Assistant Professor of Pediatrics in the Pulmonology Division of Columbia University Medical Center in New York, NY.
 She specializes in evaluating and treating children with asthma and other childhood respiratory disorders.
 She is also a physician-scientist that is interested in understanding the complexities of asthma in children living in urban environments.

-Dr. Lovinsky-Desir will address the relationship between the health benefits of physical activity and the risk of increased pollutant exposure during physical activity in urban polluted environments.
-This work ultimately seeks to understand how to keep children living in urban polluted environments active and healthy.
+Dr. Lovinsky-Desir will address the relationship between the health benefits of physical activity and the risk of increased air pollution exposure during physical activity in urban polluted environments.
+This work ultimately seeks to understand how to keep children living in urban environments with poor air quality active and healthy.

 Registration is $5 per person.
 Please sign up online before attending.